Taupin

-Taupin is the debut studio album by longtime Elton John lyricist Bernie Taupin. (released eponymously in the U.S.).
-It is a spoken word album of his poetry with music that revolves around the them.
+Taupin (released eponymously in the U.S.) is the debut studio album by longtime Elton John lyricist Bernie Taupin.
+It is a spoken word album of his poetry with music that revolves around the theme.
 The album was produced by Gus Dudgeon and coordinated by Steve Brown.

 Track listing

 All songs written by Bernie Taupin, Caleb Quaye, and Davey Johnstone, except where noted.